AyuCalices/IC1/README.md

-# Chat and Image generation Fronend
+# Chat and image generation fronend
-A simple frontend for chat and storywriting which uses Stable Diffusion Automatic1111 and Oobabooga as backend.
+A simple frontend for chat and storywriting which uses Stable Diffusion Automatic1111 and Oobabooga as backends.
 This project was created during a Uni course at HTW, Berlin.

 The pre-release can be downloaded [here](https://github.com/AyuCalices/IC1/releases/tag/v1.0.0) (Latest version: Version 1.0.0).